strangerstudios/pmpro-sponsored-members/README.md

 ![License](https://img.shields.io/badge/license-GPL--2.0%2B-red.svg?style=flat-square)

+> :warning: **Note:** This Add On is being deprecated in favor of the new [Group Accounts Add On](https://www.paidmembershipspro.com/add-ons/group-accounts/) that replaces the code-based system in Sponsored Members with more features and no-code setup.
+There will be no new development on Sponsored Members.

 ### Welcome to the Paid Memberships Pro - Sponsored/Group Members GitHub Repository
 For groups or institutions that allow a member to purchase a block of linked accounts.
 The Add On provides the primary member’s with a code to distribute to their team for use during registration.
 The primary member can also automatically register the child accounts during checkout.